-7 Best Practices That Impact AP Automation
+7 Best Practices That Impact Accounts Payable Automation

 All around the world, mistakes happen in accounts payable departments every day.
 And since the AP department governs money leaving the company, that means companies are losing money every day.
 The good news is that most of these mistakes are preventable if your company implements a best practices policy to govern your AP department.
-And these policies are even more effective if you’re supporting them with AP automation.
+And these policies are even more effective if you’re supporting them with Accounts Payable automation.

 1) Scan New Invoices Immediately

 Get invoice processing off to a good start by entering new invoices into the system the same day they arrive.
 This ensures you won’t lose incoming invoices and provides more accurate insight into an AP department’s current workload.
 With a quality AP automation system in place, all you’ll have to do is scan paper invoices.
 Most digital invoices will enter the system automatically once you get things set up.